 ETSU has a wide variety of clinic placements in both child and adult settings.
 Each student is provided with multiple opportunities on and off campus in school, clinic, nursing home, and hospital sites.
 Students attending ETSU will be prepared to work with a spectrum of disorders in children including autism, cleft palate, auditory awareness, phonological disorders and specific language impairment as well as high risk infant care.
 If you are more interested in the adult settings, you will gain the knowledge necessary to provide therapy for individuals with tracheotomies, voice disorders, motor speech disorders, aphasia, and dysphagia, including performing modified barium swallow imaging studies at our local VA hospital.

-The Masters of Science in Communicative Disorders with a concentration in Speech Pathology program at East Tennessee State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard # 310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Masters of Science in Speech-Language Pathology program at East Tennessee State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard # 310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The program completed a multi-year self study that culminated with a site review in October, 2011.
 The most favorable outcome of such a review, which is re-accreditation for an 8-year period, was obtained.

 - Congratulations to Dr. Chaya Nanjundeswaran on being awarded the College Teaching Award for 2016.
 Thank you for all your dedication and passion expended in your classroom and clinical teaching!

 - Congratulations to Teresa Boggs for publishing her first article about the Positive Eating Program (PEP) in Perspectives.
 Follow this link to read the article.